ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 Metadata/location/sufficiency/receivability are more lated tp `assets-registry` pallet.
 These are lower frequency on chain usage outer boundary usage in BYOG/bridges.

-### ED (Existential Deposit)

-Existential Deposit(ED) is a safeguard against bloating storage of the chain.
-If a user transfers a nonvaluable asset and sets its ED to 0 or 1, this user will be able to affect performance of the parachain by transferring this asset to many accounts.
-Thus, to avoid this potential attack vector, we will use Asset Hub (formerly Statemine) approach of non-sufficient assets: a user to be able to recieve permissionless asset needs to hold ED in PICA on Picasso and LAYR on Composable parachains.
-This approach will limit the growth of the storage.

-The chain needs to make sure that permissionless assets can be transferred to accounts that do not have ED in parachain's native token.
-It is also required to fail transfers that will result in drop of native token below ED if this account has nonsufficient tokens.
-[Reference](https://substrate.stackexchange.com/questions/2447/influence-of-existential-deposits-on-account-assets)

-#### Recieving Account doesnt hold pica during bridging
-**Potential solution**: relayer will send PICA to the reciever in case reciever doesnt have it.
-In case bridged asset is FlatFee asset, additional fee equal to ED in PICA will be charged from the transferred amount.
-Otherwise, percentage fee will be applied(To be configured)

-#### orml-tokens pallet EDs
-Currently assets are being stored in `orml-tokens` pallet which require Existential Deposits for stored assets.

-**Potential Solution**: for non sufficient assets still provide non-zero Existential Deposit parameter which is similar to minimum balance in Asset Hub implementation.
-Then the Exitstential logic for orml-tokens pallet will stay the same because account wont be able to hold a non sufficient asset without ED in parachain's native token.
-This will require a new field in AssetsRegistry: is_sufficient.
-All permissionless assets will have this field to be false by default.
-Assets created via permissioned extrinsic will allow to choose if asset is sufficient or not.
-Asset's sufficiency can be changed by governance.
+### Existential Deposit(ED)

+Ask ChatGPT about `existential deposit in blockchain` , or do a look into [rent-deposit](./0002-rent-deposit.md).

+### Sufficient asset

+Pays ED in in itself as defined by `Sufficiency` and [existential deposit calculations](./0010-define-calculations-of-existential-deposit.md).

+### Non sufficient assets default

+By default any non sufficient asset ED is payed in native token, PICA on Picasso and Centauri.
+Transaction sender pays if account not yet exists.

+### Non sufficient asset pays in other sufficient

+See `Scenarios` for approaches per transaction sender.
+This protocol is subject some existing codebase limitation.

-### Scenarios
+### Scenarios of permissionless assets

+Any permissionless assets can be governed to be sufficient.
+So that scenario defaults to permissioned flow.

+All scenarios describe non sufficient assets.

-#### On chain transactions
+#### Direct local on chain transactions

 CW and PD.js permissionless assets are same, because anybody can upload CW contract and execute any transaction on it.

 **Create**
 - No requires inputs
-- `CreationFee` is payed in any assets, default to PICA.
+- `CreationDeposit` is payed in any asset, default to PICA.
 Or optional `FeeAsset` parameter is provided with sufficient asset identifier.
 - `Metatdata` properties are optional.
 - No other parameters.
-- Optional `admin`s, which defaults to CW address or origin if not specified.
+- Optional `admin`s, which defaults to CW address or `origin` if not specified.

+**Mint/Transfer**
+- If account does not exist, origin pays `ED` for account in PICA.
+- If origin calls extrinsic or CW message directly, it can provide any sufficient asset to pay `ED`.

+**Limitation** BYOG is not integrated with transaction execution, so cannot default to pay in BYOG assets.

 #### Bridges

 Each bridge has `origin`.
 In case of IBC it is `channel and port`.
-In case of XCM it is `MultiLocation origin`.
+In case of XCM it is `MultiLocation origin`, example parachain.
 Any such origin can be hashed (to account) to produce Account32 which may be set be considered `mint_admin` of asset.

 Via governance additional PD.js account or CW contract can be made to be second `metadata_owner` of asset.